tejuscs/ADBD-Labs/adbd-oem/deploy OEM and connecting to ADB from OEM.md

 ## Task 3: Transfer database wallet to developer client

-- Login to Oracle Cloud Infrastructure account and select *Autonomous Transaction Processing* from menu.
+- Login to Oracle Cloud Infrastructure account and select *Autonomous AI Transaction Processing* from menu.
     ![This image shows the result of performing the above step.](./images/atpd1.png " ")

-- Click on *Autonomous Database* and select your previously created database.
+- Click on *Autonomous AI Database* and select your previously created database.
     ![This image shows the result of performing the above step.](./images/atpd2.png " ")

 - Click on *DB Connection* and under *Download Client Credential(Wallet)* click *Download*.